wp-plugins/cleantalk-spam-protect/readme.txt

   * Fixed filtration bug in WordPress dashboard login form.

 = 4.11 2014-12-22 =
-  * Improved anti spam protection for custom contact/registration/subscribe forms.
+  * Improved anti-spam protection for custom contact/registration/subscribe forms.
-  * Improved anti spam protection for comments.
+  * Improved anti-spam protection for comments.
   * Accelerated plugin speed for comments, regirstrations and contacts.
   * Added translation to French.

 = 4.10 2014-12-10 =
-  * Improved anti spam protection for custom contact/registration/subscribe forms.
+  * Improved anti-spam protection for custom contact/registration/subscribe forms.
   * Option 'Custom contact forms' enabled by default for new setups.
   * Removed settings "Publish relevant comments", "Use encrypted (SSL) connection".
   * Added translation to Danish (thank you for Mikkel at KreativJul.dk).

 = 4.9 2014-11-24 =
-  * Fixed anti spam test for Contact Form 7.
+  * Fixed anti-spam test for Contact Form 7.

 = 4.8 2014-11-19 =
-  * Improved anti spam protection for BuddyPress registrations and custom contact forms.
+  * Improved anti-spam protection for BuddyPress registrations and custom contact forms.

 = 4.7 2014-11-16 =
   * Fixed JavaScript antispam test for FastSecure contact form.

 = 4.6 2014-11-11 =
-  * Improved anti spam protection on BuddyPress registrations.
+  * Improved anti-spam protection on BuddyPress registrations.
-  * Improved anti spam protection on contact forms.
+  * Improved anti-spam protection on contact forms.
   * Removed plugin sign from pending, spam comments.
 To get details about a comment please use Dashboard at cleantalk.org.
   * Improved Access key validation function.
   * Added protection for bbPress comments via stop list.
 Stop list function is a list to reject comments by prefiled words.
 To fill the list please use Dashboard at cleantalk.org.